xiahualiu/raspi-powerchair/README.md

 * Raspbian OS
 * GCC

 ## Disclaimer

 The code inside this repository should not be used outside the researching laboratory since it does not contain any safety regulations like the factory one.
-And using of the code means you understand the hidden safe risks and are well prepared for it, I will take no responsibility for the damage it may cause.
+And using the code means you understand the hidden safe risks and are well prepared for it, I shall take no responsibility for the damage it may cause.